Find Affordable College Courses

 Education Levels of Law Majors

-During the 2020-2021 academic year, 36,216 students earned their doctor's degree in law.
+During the most recent year for which data is available, 35,647 people earned their doctor's degree in law.
 This earns it the #1 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in law at each degree level.